jdayxjr/N317-finalProject/readme.md

 ### Category & Topic

-- **Category:** Physical Activity / Sport
+- **Category:** Japan / Tokyo
-- **Topic:** Crab Walking
+- **Topic:** Culture

 ### Project Summary

-This web app will outline the benefits and techniques of crab walking.
-[Additional text about crab walking]
+This web app will explore the rich culture of Tokyo, highlighting its traditional and modern influences, iconic landmarks, and unique lifestyle practices.

 ### Web App Structure and Responsibilities